Selena Gomez confirms her relationship status in SNL opening monologue

 Selena Gomez confirms she’s single in SNL opening monologue

-‘Only Murders in the Building’ actor gave an update on her relationship status during her opening monologue
+‘Only Murders in the Building’ actor gave an update on her relationship status while making her hosting debut

 The Only Murders in the Building actor makes her hosting debut, alongside Post Malone as the evening’s musical guest.